The City Cook The City Cook, NY

 A Refreshing Summer Soup

-This simple cold soup combines plain yogurt, thinned with buttermilk, with crispy, refreshing diced cucumber.
+This simple cold soup combines plain yogurt that's been thinned with buttermilk, with crispy, refreshing diced cucumber.
 Although it's very creamy, this soup can be low-fat as long as you use non-fat or low-fat yogurt.
-My favorite is Fage TOTAL 2%.

-Regular cucumbers have more flesh, flavor and moisture than the seedless hothouse or English cucumbers so try to use the regular kind.
+Try to use regular cucumbers which have more flesh, flavor and moisture than the seedless hothouse or English cucumbers.
 You'll need to first remove the seeds, but the tip of a teaspoon will do the job quickly.

 Ingredients